pherreroquintero/gettingandcleaningdata/README.md

 # gettingandcleaningdata
 Getting and cleaning data course project repository

-The following script perform the following steps in order to create two tidy datasets featuresDatased and AverageFeaturesDataset
+The following script run_analysis.R perform the following steps in order to create two tidy datasets featuresDatased and AverageFeaturesDataset

 ###0.
 Check existance of the files.